instadeepai/jumanji/docs/environments/rware.md

 ## Registered Versions 📖

-- `Rware-v0`, a room of size 10x10 with 3 agents.
+- `Rware-v0`, a warehouse with 2 agents each with a sensor range of 1, a warehouse floor with 1 shelf row, 3 shelf columns, a column height of 8 and a shelf request queue of 4.